jbfavre/trafficserver/doc/getting-started/index.en.rst

-    This setting requires that a remap rule exist before |TS| will proxy the request and ensures that your proxy cannot be used to access the content of arbitrary websites (allowing someone of malicious intent to potentially mask their identity to an unknowning third party).
+    This setting requires that a remap rule exist before |TS| will proxy the request and ensures that your proxy cannot be used to access the content of arbitrary websites (allowing someone of malicious intent to potentially mask their identity to an unknowing third party).

 :ts:cv:`proxy.config.url_remap.pristine_host_hdr`
     This setting causes |TS| to keep the ``Host:`` client request header intact